Brooklyn Nets vs. Houston Rockets: How to Watch, Game Preview, TV Channel, Betting Odds

 Odds via DraftKings Sportsbook.

-The Nets enter the day as 14.5-point underdogs to the Rockets, and the total over/under is 212.5 points.
+The Nets enter the day as 9.5-point underdogs to the Rockets, and the total over/under is 211 points.

 KEYS TO THE GAME: